Confidentiality is key to good therapy.

 You will be very welcome to attend the first 10 minutes or so of our initial meeting and I trust that this will dispel any understandable anxieties.

-As an Accredited Member of the British Association for Counselling and Psychotherapy, I work within a strict ethical code of practice, which can be viewed at: https://www.bacp.co.uk/events-and-resources/ethics-and-standards/
+As a Senior Accredited Member of the British Association for Counselling and Psychotherapy, I work within a strict ethical code of practice, which can be viewed at: https://www.bacp.co.uk/events-and-resources/ethics-and-standards/

 Henley Counselling is registered with the Information Commissioner's Office and follows the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).